 SGA babies may appear physically and neurologically mature but are smaller than other babies of the same gestational age.
 SGA babies may be proportionately small (equally small all over) or they may be of normal length and size but have lower weight and body mass.
 SGA babies may be premature (born before 37 weeks of pregnancy), full term (37 to 41 weeks), or post term (after 42 weeks of pregnancy).

 Although some babies are small because of genetics (their parents are small), most SGA babies are small because of fetal growth problems that occur during pregnancy.
 Many babies with SGA have a condition called intrauterine growth restriction (IUGR).
 IUGR occurs when the fetus does not receive the necessary nutrients and oxygen needed for proper growth and development of organs and tissues.
 IUGR can begin at any time in pregnancy.
-Early-onset IUGR is often due to chromosomal abnormalities, maternal disease, or severe problems with the placenta.
+Early-onset IUGR is often due to chromosomal abnormalities in the fetus, maternal disease, or severe problems with the placenta.
 Late-onset growth restriction (after 32 weeks) is usually related to other problems.

 Some factors that may contribute to SGA and/or IUGR include the following: